mephistopheles-8/atshtml/README.md

 Not finished yet:
 - MathML/SVG are not yet implemented
-- `data-*` attributes
 - Various tests.

-The `datasort` API should mostly work as expected, but the proof API will be subject to gradual refinement over time.
+The `datasort` API should mostly work as expected, but the proof API may not cover all cases, and will be subject to gradual refinement over time.

 ## How to Use It?